Local Drinks to Try at Spätis in Berlin

 Radler

-Part beer and part lemon soda, Radlers were invented in Bavaria after a substantial group of cyclists arrived to Franz Kugler’s tavern in absolute need of beer after a long and strenuous ride.
-After realizing his beer reserve was short, Kugler decided to boldly mix the rest of his stock with lemon soda, thereby doubling his supply.
+Part beer and part lemon soda, Radlers were invented in Bavaria after a substantial group of cyclists arrived at Franz Kugler’s tavern in absolute need of beer after a long and strenuous ride.
+After realizing his beer reserve was short, Kugler boldly mixed the rest of his stock with lemon soda, doubling his supply.
 As a result of his quick thinking, the Radler (meaning cyclist in German) was born.
-This sweet low-alcohol drink tends to be totally tasty and is particularly refreshing choice in warmer months.
+This sweet, low-alcohol drink is a particularly refreshing choice in warmer months.

 Berliner Radler and Berliner Kindl Natur Radler are the city-based brands you tend to see the most at Spätis.